epaga/EBBibleBot/README.md

 # Discord Bible Bot

-A Discord bot that responds to Bible verse requests in both English and German, supporting various reference formats and translations.
+A (vibe-coded) Discord bot that responds to Bible verse requests in both English and German, supporting various reference formats and translations.

 ## Features